 SPLURGE!
 Prague is cheaper than most other popular European travel destinations, which means you might be able to afford nicer hotels, meals, and activities than you usually might.
 Look for awesome deals on Prague hotels here!

 WATCH OUT FOR PICKPOCKETS!
 They are everywhere in Prague.
 Always pay attention to your surroundings, keep your zippers shut, and keep your belongings close to you, in front of your body.

 SPEAK CZECH WITH THE LOCALS!
 Throughout the world, locals usually appreciate when tourists attempt to speak their language.
 Here are three essential words to know:

 - Thank you = Děkuji (Dya-koo-yee)

 VISIT DURING CHRISTMASTIME!
 Visiting Prague during the holiday season is one of the best times.
 If you can handle the bitterly cold weather, you’ll be rewarded with Christmas markets, festive decorations, and a bustling, cheerful atmosphere throughout the city.
 Read about my experience at the Old Town Square Christmas Market here!

 LOOK BOTH WAYS!
 Don’t wander around aimlessly.
 Prague drivers are ruthless and can’t be bothered with tourists crossing the streets, so always look both ways before crossing.

 UNDERSTAND CULTURAL DIFFERENCES!
-Prague locals may be less friendly than you’re used to; in fact, some can be very cold.
+Prague locals may be less friendly than you’re used to, especially the older generations; in fact, some can be very cold.
 Don’t take it personally!
-Instead, understand that the city once was governed by communist laws and culture, and that change is a very slow process.
+Instead, understand that the city once was governed by communist laws and “culture,” and that change is a very slow process.

 Have you been to Prague before?
 What did you love about it?
 If anything, what didn’t you like?
 What is your favorite thing to do in Prague?
 Let us know in the comments below!